 Conclusion

 It may take time for your dog to learn to relax, especially if you have a puppy or an older dog who has been on high alert for a while.
 However, perseverance and patience are essential as the benefits are beyond words for your dog and you.
-A dog that can relax and decompress will be less anxious and have fewer behavioral problems.
+A dog that can relax and decompress will be less anxious and have fewer behavioural problems.
 This will also allow you to take them to more places and be around more people.

 A dog that can relax also makes your life easier at home as you can get on with other things knowing that your dog is happy and resting.
 In addition, you will be able to relax without getting jumped on and having to get up every 5 minutes to see what your dog is up to.